 A Guide on How to Elope in Lake Tahoe

 Lake Tahoe - sometimes called “America’s playground” - is the perfect place to elope for adventurous, outdoorsy couples!
 People travel across the world to visit Tahoe and it’s no surprise why.
 This beautiful area has everything: skiing and snowboarding in the winter, water sports in the summer, and hiking year-round.
-Tahoe is one of my top recommendations for couples looking to get married in the mountains (fair warning: I might be biased - I got married in Lake Tahoe in 2013!)
+Tahoe is one of my top California elopement locations for couples looking to get married in the mountains (fair warning: I might be biased - I got married in Lake Tahoe in 2013!)

 Where is Lake Tahoe?